Mechanical Maintenance Technology

 Delivery Method: On Campus

-Program Description
+Description

 Mechanical maintenance technicians install, maintain, and repair turbines, compressors, pumps, valves, and other industrial production and processing equipment.
-BSC’s one year Mechanical Maintenance Technology program provides students a solid foundation in safety, fabrication, mechanics, fluid power, hydraulics, and use of tools amongst other skills.
+BSC’s Mechanical Maintenance Technology program provides students a solid foundation in safety, fabrication, mechanics, fluid power, hydraulics, and use of tools amongst other skills.
 Students apply technical knowledge and skills to install, maintain, and repair motors, pumps, pneumatic tools, conveyor and pipeline systems, production machinery and automated equipment.

 Preparation